mysensors/NodeManager/README.md

 // if enabled, a battery sensor will be created at BATTERY_CHILD_ID and will report vcc voltage together with the battery level percentage
 #define BATTERY_SENSOR 1

-// Enable this module to use one of the following sensors: SENSOR_ANALOG_INPUT, SENSOR_LDR, SENSOR_THERMISTOR, SENSOR_MQ
+// Enable this module to use one of the following sensors: SENSOR_ANALOG_INPUT, SENSOR_LDR, SENSOR_THERMISTOR, SENSOR_MQ, SENSOR_ML8511
 #define MODULE_ANALOG_INPUT 1
 // Enable this module to use one of the following sensors: SENSOR_DIGITAL_INPUT
 #define MODULE_DIGITAL_INPUT 1